Yordinia/Webpack_Initiator/README.md

   npm run build
 ```

-This will create a production-ready build of your application in the dist folder.
+This will create a production-ready build of your application in the docs folder.

 ## Configuration